Engee documentation

 Arguments

 • model::Model: a model object that can be loaded into memory using the function engee.gcm.
-This model can be active in the workspace, but not necessarily open in the GUI.
+This model can be active in the workspace, but not necessarily selected by the current model.
 The default is the current model.

 Examples